abhishekchhibber/Titanic-Data-Visualization/README.md

 **Feedback 3:**
 _"There is a lot of ambiguity.
 Can you write something for the reader to understand?
 Use different charts or colors, or club some of the charts together to make it more meaningful."_

+## Summary

+**Key findings from the dataset:

+* Overall, 65% of the passengers were males, while 35% were females
+* There were 44% females in I-class, but only 29% in III-class
+* 74% of the females survived, as compared to only 19% of the males
+* Overall, the survival rate was 38%
+* While 63% of I-Class passengers survived, only 24% from III-Class could make it.
+* 94% of the passengers embarking from Queenstown reserved III-class, while 51% of the passengers embarking from Cherbourg reserved I-class

 ## Further Exploration
 I wanted to explore the data using a Chord Diagram.
 Therefore, I used d3.js and viz.js to create another visualization using a chord diagram.
 I used Python code to create a list of lists with all the different combinations of features as well as their sub features.
 Thereafter, I used an existing template of chord diagram and used it to create my visualization.